Why Debt Management?

 With the process, contracts, vetting and staff trained to look out for issues, the potential for bad debt entering your company, is minimised.

 Vermeulen Attorneys offers a unique service, aimed specifically to prevent your company’s debtors from getting out of control.

-Our aim is to asses the paperwork used and processes currently being followed by your company and to provide feedback based on these findings.
+Our aim is to assess the paperwork used and processes currently being followed by your company and to provide feedback based on these findings.
 Once complete we assist companies to put in place the right contracts, training of responsible staff, vetting- and debtor processes that will decrease the likelihood of bad debt in your company by 90%

 - Vetting of Debtors

 We are rigorous in our vetting process and make use of the information we can find via the Credit Bureau

 The aim of vetting is to ensure that a creditor does not go headlong into legal action against a debtor who has no means, for instance, a company that has deregistered.